-You can add ingredients to overnight oats before soaking overnight, or you can mix in ingredients after.
+You can add ingredients to overnight oats before soaking overnight, or you can mix in ingredients after for a delicious breakfast.

 Typically, overnight oats are served chilled, straight from the refrigerator.
 You can also grab the container from your refrigerator in the morning and head off to your office and eat them once you arrive (or on your commute if you are not driving).

 Or you can warm overnight oats in the microwave for 30-45 seconds to warm them quickly if you prefer.

 Overnight Oats Basic Ratio = 1/2 cup old-fashioned oats + 3/4 cup milk

 This is what I usually make for one serving.
 I’ll add other things to this, but I’ll share more about that below.
 If you want to double or triple this to make multiple servings you easily can.

 You can use any kind of milk you prefer.
 I typically use 2% dairy milk, as that’s typically what we have at our house.
 But, anything from whole to skim milk works, or a non-dairy option like soy milk, almond milk, or another option that you prefer.

 Here you can see (on the right) the more soupy-liquid version is the overnight oats before they have soaked overnight.
 The mug on the left is the overnight oats after two nights of soaking.

 You can make overnight oats up to five days ahead of time.
 They get softer the longer they soak.

 If you want to sweeten the basic ratio recipe, I will typically add some chopped fruit to the bottom (or mixed in), a tablespoon or two of fruit jam, or stir a little honey or maple syrup into the milk before combining with the oats.